sophxine/GENCA/README.txt

 - **Transfer Learning:** You can transfer learn across resolutions and datasets, allowing you to leverage knowledge learned to upscale and train on a new dataset.
 - **Interactive Influence:** The color drawing feature in the Pygame visualization allows you to directly influence what the NCA generates.
 The model learns to respond to different color patterns.
 For example, in a model trained on a video of a flowing river, drawing blue might cause the NCA to generate more water in that spot, while drawing green might encourage the growth of vegetation.

-To install it, first install the dependecies in requirements.txt
+To install it, first install the dependecies in requirements.txt.

 ## Dataset Format